robining/android-saripaar/README.md

  - **Extensible**, now allows Custom Annotations.
  - **Synchronous** and **Asynchronous** validations, you don't have to worry about threading.
  - Supports both BURST and IMMEDIATE modes.
- - Works with **Stock Android Widgets**, no custom view dependencies.
+ - Works with **Stock Android Widgets**, no custom object dependencies.
  - Isolates validation logic using rules.
  - Compatible with other annotation-based libraries and frameworks such as [ButterKnife], [AndroidAnnotations], [RoboGuice], etc.,